 You will have the opportunity to attend concerts, theatre productions and rehearsal sessions and other enrichment activities.
-The most recent trips have included:
+Recent activities have included:

-- Liverpool Empire to see the touring west-end productions of ‘Wicked’ and ‘Annie’;
+- Trips to the Liverpool Empire to see touring west-end productions

-You will regularly perform at concerts and festivals and take part in school productions.
-Recent productions have included ’We Will Rock You’, ‘Annie’ and ‘Grease’.
-Our next production is Bugsy Malone in October 2017.
+- Performing at concerts and festivals and taking part in school productions.
+Recent productions have included ’We Will Rock You’, ‘Annie’, ‘Grease’ and Bugsy Malone.

 - Students develop one performing arts skill that they have chosen to specialise in

 - Students develop an understanding of the performing arts industry

 - Students prepare a variety of both solo and group performances, some of their own choice and some based on a given theme.
 They work imaginatively and creatively in collaborative contexts, generating, developing and communicating ideas.